DevExpress/devextreme-documentation/concepts/05 UI Components/Toolbar/00 Getting Started with Toolbar/10 Specify Item Location.md

 - *"after"*
  Places the item after the central element(s).

 The following code snippet adds a button before the central elements and a button after.
-Note that the order of the items is not the same as the order in the code.
-For example, in the last tutorial section two central items were created.
-The order of the items in their area is important, the placement of the TextBox before the **Search** button was intentional.
-Now, to place an item *before* the central elements, you only need to specify `location: 'before'`, not move the code of the item.

 ---
 ##### jQuery